clicknium/clicknium-docs/doc/api/python/exceptions/argumentoutofrangeerror.md

 - extends: [ArgumentError](./doc/api/python/exceptions/argumenterror.md)

-**ArgumentOutOfRangeError is raised when the value of an argument is outside the allowable range of values as defined by the invoked method.**
+**ArgumentOutOfRangeError is raised when the value of an argument is out of the allowable range of values as defined by the invoked method.**

 ## Constructor<!-- {docsify-ignore} -->
 - [message](#message)